 This easy, delicious pumpkin soup flavored with spices is a real winter warmer.
 Balkabagi, pumpkin, is sold in street stalls and farmers markets, Pazar, at home, either as a whole or in huge, deseeded chunks and we love its natural sweetness.
 We then turn this luscious, nutritious pumpkin either into a delicious soup, or make our popular Candied Pumpkin dessert, Kabak Tatlisi or simply roast in olive oil and seasoning.

-I mildly flavored our pumpkin soup, Balkabagi Corbasi, with ground cumin and red pepper flakes.
-Warming, pungent cumin and a delicious spicy kick from red pepper flakes or chili flakes work well with the sweetness of the pumpkin.
+I mildly flavored our pumpkin soup, Balkabagi Corbasi, with ground cumin and pul biber.
+Warming, pungent cumin and a delicious spicy kick from pul biber or red pepper flakes work well with the sweetness of the pumpkin.
 Adding plain yoghurt at the end gives a lovely creamy texture and a bit of tartness, really delicious and wholesome.
-When pumpkin is not in season, you can try this soup with butternut squash.
+You can try this delicious soup with butternut squash too.

 - 1 large onion, finely chopped

 - 10 ml / 2 tsp.
 Turkish pul biber, red pepper flakes or chili flakes (you can use more or less depending on your taste)

 - 1 lt / 1 ¾ pints/ 4 cups vegetable stock (or water)

 - 30 ml / 2 tbsp. olive oil